dengeltheyounger/aur-update/readme.md

 	up to date, the check is much quicker than with curl.
 It'll take longer if the repo is out of date.
 This will be fine for most users, however, since they will want to update anyway.

+06/04/2020
+	getsiteversion.sh had some bugs in it that I removed.